swang373/pyxrdcp/README.md

 * The underlying call to `xrdcp` uses the `--silent` and `--posc` options and not `--force` (if the file already exists at the destination, the copy will fail).
 * Any messages that would've been emitted to stderr are redirected to stdout and will stack above the progress tracker, so no debugging information is lost.
 * The executable can hang if it is trying to access remote files that require a VOMS proxy (the underlying call to `xrdcp` will prompt the user for a password).
-Easiest way to avoid that is to always have a valid VOMS proxy created.
+The easiest way to avoid that is to have a valid VOMS proxy before executing the command..